Cost-Aware Learning: Cost-Aware GRPO

 \subsection{Datasets and Models}

-We perform experiments with the Qwen2.5-Math-1.5B-Instruct \citep{yang2024qwen2} and Qwen3-8B~\citep{yang2025qwen3} models.
-We use the DAPO dataset \citep{yu2025dapo} for training, and evaluate on the following benchmarks: MATH500 \citep{hendrycks2021measuring}, AMC \citep{aops_amc}, and GSM8K \citep{cobbe2021training}, and AIME1983-2024 \citep{aime_1983_2024}.
-All experiments are performed within the Verl framework \citep{sheng2025hybridflow}, and we make only slight modifications for the purpose of our algorithm.
-We report hyperparameters for all experiments in Appendix~\ref{app:experiment_details}.
+We perform experiments with the Qwen2.5-Math-1.5B-Instruct \citep{yang2024qwen2}, Qwen3-4B and Qwen3-8B~\citep{yang2025qwen3} models.
+We use the DAPO dataset \citep{yu2025dapo} for training, designed for improving accuracy on AIME problems.
+We evaluate on the following benchmarks: AIME1983-2024 \citep{aime_1983_2024}, AMC \citep{aops_amc}, MATH500 \citep{hendrycks2021measuring}, and GSM8K \citep{cobbe2021training}.
+All experiments are performed with the Verl framework \citep{sheng2025hybridflow}, and we make only slight modifications for the purpose of our algorithm.
+Hyperparameters for all experiments in Appendix~\ref{app:experiment_details}.